 There are many other facets and subtleties to trading impulsive and corrective price action, but this is a good introduction to my base theory and model for trading price action.
 If you can learn to spot the impulsive and corrective moves in the market, they can greatly enhance the odds of your trades along with helping you spot key characteristics in the markets.

-To learn more about trading impulsive and corrective price action, visit my price action course page here.
+To learn more about trading impulsive and corrective price action, visit the Trading Masterclass.